Every millisecond counts

 Reason 2: Returning customers

 Only 2% of users convert on the first visit, so it is crucial to get the other 98% to come back.
 It’s becoming obvious that website performance plays a very important role in this.
-High-performing sites engage users with their content and make them re-visit.
+Websites with a well-done website performance optimization engage users with their content and make them re-visit.

 Users are returning to faster sites and avoiding coming back to slow ones for a long period of time after their first try.
 As the recent study from Think Tribe revealed, nearly 80% of users who have had poor performance experience avoid the pages permanently and never return.